-Pupils arrange a meeting with lunchtime staff to brainstorm ways that they could help to save energy.
-Possible actions you could consider include:
+Everyone in the school has a role to play in saving energy.
+Why not arrange a meeting with lunchtime staff to brainstorm ways that they could help to save energy.
+Possible actions you could suggest might include:

 Turning off lights in lunch halls when there is adequate daylight.